ADLINK-IST/opensplice/docs/html/EvaluationGuide/_sources/basics.txt

    **The Launcher tool**

-The OpenSplice Enterprise Launcher tool is also able to run the examples and performance tests that are described later in this document.
+The Vortex OpenSplice Launcher tool is also able to run the examples and performance tests that are described later in this document.